F5Networks/f5-telemetry-streaming/docs/userguide/event-listener.rst

     modify analytics global-settings { ecm-address 127.0.0.1 ecm-port 6514 use-ecm enabled use-offbox enabled }

+..
+NOTE:: You may need to run the command ``bigstart restart avrd``s.

 Using TMSH for BIG-IP version 14.X:

 .. code-block:: python